 Vibra Health Lab (VHL) was built on the foundation of a partnership between two reputable companies known for their internal infrastructure and industry experience; OSP Health and Vibra Healthcare.
 VHL is based in Troy, Michigan.
 Our flagship, state of the art, full medical reference laboratory services the communities of Michigan and Ohio.

-VHL seeks to deliver medically necessary and actionable results that allow our staff to work with doctor’s side-by-side.
+VHL seeks to deliver medically necessary and actionable results that allow our staff to work side-by-side with our clients.
 Our clinical specialists serve as a resource for our clients and are able to answer questions regarding testing options and test utilization, as well as assist with result interpretation and patient reports.